Ed Gawlinski pointed out that today is St. Stephen’s Day. He wrote…

 It was also the tradition to “bleed” horses (i.e. to let some of their blood out for medical purposes).
 It was thought to be good for them.
 Of course, they now know it’s not!
 In Austria, priests still bless horses on this day, since St. Stephen is the patron saint of horses.

 Many thanks to Ed Gawlinski for letting us know about St. Stephen’s Day and for the midi tune of the Wren Song!

-This artilce was posted on Thursday, December 27th, 2007 at 4:28 pm and is filed under Countries & Cultures, England, Great Britain, Holidays Around the World, Ireland, Mama Lisa, St. Stephen's Day, Wren's Day.
+This article was posted on Thursday, December 27th, 2007 at 4:28 pm and is filed under Countries & Cultures, England, Holidays Around the World, Ireland, Mama Lisa, St. Stephen's Day, United Kingdom, Wren's Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.